While wandering around Facebook a while back, author Jane Davis put up a very interesting post, asking the question:

 This question actually made me become more aware of my reading.
 That’s when I realized that yes, I can see pictures in my brain while I’m reading.
 Of course, I can’t see everything that goes on, and some texts just don’t have any visuals about them.
 But if the author is descriptive enough in their prose, I can see some of the action, maybe even most of it!
 Moreover, if the author doesn’t let me visualize the action in my head, I’m not going to like the book.

 Case in point: Right now, I’m reading a biographical, historical fiction novel that I’m totally adoring (and I can “see” so much of the action, it is amazing).
 When I told someone about this book, they informed me that there’s another author who is also about to release a fictional book about the same historical person.
 Since I’m finding this person to be so fascinating, I decided to read the “look inside” excerpt of that other book on Amazon.
 Well… sorry but… I couldn’t picture the action in those opening few pages at all; the writing just wasn’t vivid enough for me to do this.
 That obviously means I’m almost surely not going to bother to read that other novel.

 By the way, this is probably why I can be very critical of movies that are made from beloved books.
 If the actors don’t match what I imagined, or “saw” in my head when I read the book, for me that could ruin the whole film.

 Please answer this poll or tell me your answers in the comments.

-This post is my second entry in the 2020 Discussion Challenge, hosted by Nicole @ Feed Your Fiction Addiction and Shannon @ It Starts at Midnight!
+This post is my third entry in the 2020 Discussion Challenge, hosted by Nicole @ Feed Your Fiction Addiction and Shannon @ It Starts at Midnight!